omahs/resolution-service/README.md

 yarn test:debug
 ```

-If you are using [Visual Studio Code](https://docs.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2022) to debug the code add this to `.vscode/launch.json` launch configuration:
+If you are using [Visual Studio Code](https://docs.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2022) to debug the code, add this to `.vscode/launch.json` launch configuration:
 ```
   "configurations": [
     ...,